 As blockchain is gaining popularity, healthcare organizations are partnering with blockchain consultants to facilitate the adoption of this technology in healthcare projects.

 Nowadays, the healthcare field is facing several challenges.
 One example is human error, which has been the third leading cause of death in the US according to CNBC.
 Other challenges include security of patient health records, lack of transparency in the pharmaceutical supply chain, lack of interoperability between databases holding patient health records, and dispersity of healthcare-related information, be it patients’ medical history or medical staff credentials.
-The current situation poses difficulties for sharing and accessing health data timely.
+The current situation poses with interoperability in healthcare also poses difficulties for sharing and accessing health data timely.

 Blockchain technology can be the answer to these healthcare challenges.
 It will largely improve and potentially revolutionize the way health data is handled and used by both patients and doctors.